 Once an amount of adjusted daily allowance equivalent to the full allowance amount has been paid, one day is added to the calculator.

-* Due to temporary changes to law, standard entitlement is 500 euros per month and 465 euros per 4-weeks period during 1 of July and 30 of June 2021.
+* Due to temporary changes to law, standard entitlement is 500 euros per month and 465 euros per 4-weeks period at the moment.
 Read more about it here.